necessary to become a Coast Guard Auxiliary pilot or observer

 4. Along with the materials mentioned in step 3 above, also submit those listed under “Aircraft.”

 5. The airplane must have an external antenna that can be connected to a handheld marine band radio.
 For most planes this means purchasing an extra external antenna and mounting it underneath the wing, then running a cable into the back seat area so the observer can attach it to the radio.
 Another option is installing a King adaptor in the panel which allows you to plug the handheld right into the panel.
 When you plug it in, it automatically disconnects your #2 comm radio and uses its antenna.
 It’s a neat mod and doesn’t slow you down like an extra antenna would.
 Either way, the cable should terminate with a BX jack so that it will fit onto the radio.

-6. The following will need to be mailed to the ADSO-AVQ:
+will need to be mailed to the ADSO-AVQ:

 Coast Guard form 2736B

 Copies of the last 2 pages of the pilot’s log book, showing total time and PIC time